alx-sch/42_get_next_line/README.md

 }
 ```
 ## Testing
 Feel free to uncomment the testing programs found at the end of 'get_next_line.c' and 'get_next_line_bonus.c'.
-Try out different edge cases when testing:
+Try out the following:
 - Read different files as provided in the folder 'test_files', which encompass several edge cases.
 - Test reading from the standard input (`fd = 0`).
 	- Pipe a file via standard input: